avery1701/thor/README.md

 recorder.

-Behavior Recorder:
+## Behavior Recorder:

 com.advancedpwr.record.mock.MockBehaviorRecorder – Records all method calls
 made on an object tree in a factory that constructs mock objects to replicate and verify the expected behavior.
-This recorder requires EasyMock-3.0.jar, cglib-nodep-2.2.jar and objenesis-1.2.jar.

-User and API documentation can be found at http://jtor.sourceforge.net.